 The February meeting will also deal with synodical matters: delegate elections, overtures.
 And discussion of matters before synod, etc.

-The October meeting will also deal with budget and classis elections.
+The October meeting will also deal with budget and classis elections.7.
+Other special meetings of classis will be scheduled in case of an emergency.

 C. Procedure in convening: